 @gsa.govemail address.
 Then go Settings > Mail > Default Account > GSA Account to switch the default address.

-- If you stop getting email on your phone and can’t log into your account, you may need to regenerate your GKey.
-The Apple Mail app uses your GKey as your password.
+- If you stop getting email on your phone and can’t log into your account, contact the Service Desk.

 - To reduce waste, GSA IT will disable mobile service for inactive accounts.
 The consumed minutes is the metric used to determine activity, so if you only use the phone for data, you’ll still need to make an occasional call on your mobile phone to prevent the account from going inactive.